rlaboiss/center-on-new-viewbox/README.md

 ## Usage

-Just select the menu item Extensions → Document → Set A4 viewport.
+Select the menu item Extensions → Document → Set A4 viewport.
 Either portrait or landscape orientation can be chosen.
+The current viewport will be resized to the dimensions of an A4 paper.
+The previous page is centered on the new viewport.

+If the A4 viewport should be centered on a specific object (or group of objects), first select the object (or the group of objects) and click on the button “Resize to content” in the “Document Properties” dialog.

 ## Limitations